 - As a Woman of Color, or Black woman specifically, it is imperative to advocate for yourself.
 This is challenging and sometimes impossible in general, let alone while pregnant and during a pandemic.
 This website is a resource guide that has been put together by Doulas of Capitol Hill to help all pregnant women, but specifically Black pregnant women, navigate this difficult time.
 It includes books, birthing centers, advocacy, mental health support, support groups, and much more.
 They offer many services, and you can contact them at 202-854-9899.

-- Additionally, postpartum (and peripartum) depression and anxiety are common, and no one should go through it alone.
-Tell your support system if you need help.
+- Additionally, postpartum (and peripartum) depression and anxiety are very common, and no one should go through it alone.
+Tell your support system, and most importantly, a trusted provider, if you need help.
 Click here to find community resources for perinatal mental health support groups, counseling, and more in the DMV area.

 There are helpful resources for individuals with barriers to healthcare access in other sections of this website (testing under “Health Info”, and many under “Communities”) that can also apply to mothers-to-be.
 Note that Bread for the City (free COVID-19 testing and free primary care) does not offer prenatal care.

 - Most low-income women in D.C., Maryland, and Virginia are eligible for Medicaid when they become pregnant, opening access to all clinics in the DMV area that accept Medicaid patients.

 - For more information about medicaid eligibility in your area or to apply, please call or see the appropriate website: